salabim/istr/readme.md

 #### reverse an istr

-The method `istr.reversed()` will return an istr with the reversed content:
+The method `reversed()` will return an istr with the reversed content:
 ```
 istr(456).reversed() ==> istr('654')
 istr('0456').reversed() ==> istr('6540')